ab-in/aframe-react-boilerplate/README.md

 ## aframe-react-boilerplate
 This is a remake of https://github.com/ngokevin/aframe-react-boilerplate

-created starting from create-react-app and updated aframe.
+created with React 16.4.1 starting from create-react-app.

 ### Installation